 - Aortoenteric fistula: This occurs when a tract is formed between the bowel and the aorta.
 It’s a serious and potentially life-threatening condition, since massive amounts of blood can be lost in a short period of time.

-- Enteric-vesicular fistula: A fistula that forms between the intestine and the bladder is called an enteric-vesicular fistula.
+- Entero-vesical fistula: A fistula between the intestine and the bladder is called an entero-vesical fistula.
 This can cause frequent urinary tract infections.
 It may also cause you to pass gas and feces during urination.

-- Enteric-cutaneous fistula: A fistula between the intestine and the skin is called an enteric-cutaneous fistula.
-This can cause an opening on the skin of the abdomen from which pus and mucous may discharge.
+- Entero-cutaneous fistula: A fistula between the intestine and the skin is called an entero-cutaneous fistula.
+This can cause an opening on the skin of the abdomen.
+Pus, bowel contents, and mucus may discharge from this opening.

-- Colonic-vaginal fistula: A fistula between the colon and the vagina is called a colonic-vaginal fistula.
+- Colo-vaginal fistula: A fistula between the colon and the vagina is called a colo-vaginal fistula.
 This can cause gas and feces to pass through the vagina.

-- Anal fistula: A fistula from the intestines to the anus is called an anal fistula.
-This can lead to mucous and pus discharge from the fistula’s opening around the anus.
+- Anal fistula: A fistula from the anus to the skin is called an anal fistula.
+Mucus, pus, and stool may discharge from the anus through the fistula to the skin.

 Children with Crohn’s disease may have impaired growth and delayed sexual development due to malnutrition and vitamin or mineral deficiencies.

 - kidney stones